-At the clinical level, emotional and behavioural difficulties have a significant negative impact on adolescents, evidenced by the fact that depression and anxiety tend to have chronic and recurring courses (Essau et al., 2018; Scholten et al., 2013).
-Specifically, adolescent-onset anxiety was particularly found to be associated with a negative course and outcomes more so than if symptoms emerged during childhood, including poorer adjustment, life satisfaction, filial relationships, coping skills, and greater chronic stress (Essau et al., 2014).
-Similarly, depression experienced during adolescent years is found to be associated with poor academic performance (Stockings et al., 2015), increased risk for substance use (Wilkinson et al., 2016), suicidal ideation (Ayyash-Abdo, 2002), attempts and related behaviours, and reduced life satisfaction (Goldbeck et al., 2007).
-(See Chapter 1 for a more in-depth discussion) Given these difficulties experienced at an early developmental stage, the risk of sustained disability and lack of effective coping resources at later stages of life is greater and have a significant negative impact on the development of youth, even into adulthood.
-From a community perspective, this also has serious implications on the social and economic wellbeing of populations as it increases the disease burden on society.
+Mental healthAt the clinical level, emotional and behavioural difficulties have a significant negative impact on adolescents, evidenced (among others) by the fact that.
+At clinical levels, depression and anxiety tend to have chronic and recurring courses (Essau et al., 2018; Scholten et al., 2013).
+Specifically, Aadolescent-onset anxiety was particularly found to be associated with a negative course and outcomes more so than if symptoms emerged during childhood, including poorer adjustment, life satisfaction, filial relationships, coping skills, and greater chronic stress (Essau et al., 2014).
+In terms of Similarly, depression experienced during adolescent years is, studies have found to be associated with poor academic performance (Stockings et al. 2015), increased risk for substance use (Wilkinson et al., 2016), suicidal ideation (Ayyash-Abdo, 2002), attempts and related behaviours, and reduced life satisfaction (Goldbeck et al., 2007).
+(See Chapter 1 for a more in-depth discussion) Given these difficulties experienced at an early developmental stage, the risk of sustained disability and lack of effective coping resources at later stages of life is greater and have a significant negative impact on the development of youth, even-and into adulthood.
+From a community perspective, this also has serious implications on the social and economic wellbeing of populations as it increases the disease burden on the society.

-Timely intervention and prevention of emotional and behavioural difficulties must therefore be preceded by assessment and screening efforts that effectively identify symptoms within the adolescent population, even at subclinical levels.
+Timely intervention and prevention of emotional and behavioural difficulties disorder must therefore be preceded by assessment and screening efforts that effectively identify symptoms within the adolescent population, even at subclinical levels.
 This is particularly so for neglected populations, such as native adolescents in the UAE, considering the evidence of high rates of emotional and behavioural difficulties in adolescents across developing and developed countries (see Chapter 1 for an overview).
-Thus, there is a need to first identify the nature and extent of emotional and behavioural difficulties within this population.
-Since the primary language of communication is Arabic (native UAE adolescents come from an Arabic background and likely study in Arabic-speaking public schools), it becomes important to identify an appropriate Arabic measure or an adaptation of an existing measure to Arabic.
+Thus, With adolescents in the UAE, there is a need to first identify the nature and extent of emotional disordersemotional and behavioural difficulties within this population.
+While there is evidence of high rates of emotional difficulties in young people across both developing and developed countries (see Chapter 1 for overview), little is known about such figures among students in the UAE.
+Since the primary language of communication is Arabic (native UAE adolescents come from an Arabic background and likely study in Arabic-speaking public schools), it becomes To determine this, it is important to identify an appropriate Arabic measure (or an their adaptation of an existing measure to Arabic) of emotional wellbeing for use in state schools, since the primary language of communication is Arabic.

 Two such measures have been identified in this regard.
-The self-report version of the Strengths and Difficulties Questionnaire (SDQ) has been used extensively across countries and with various samples to screen and identify emotional and behavioural difficulties among 11- to 17-year-olds (Woerner et al., 2004).
-It was found to be a valid and reliable screening tool for this age group (Kuhn et al., 2017) and is easy to complete.
-An Arabic translation of the SDQ (SDQ-A) has also been validated across a few regions including Yemen (Alyahri & Goodman, 2006), Gaza (Thabet et al., 2000), and Saudi Arabia and Oman (El-Keshky & Emam, 2015).
-The total scores and the emotional difficulties subscale of the SDQ-A correlate well with separate measures of anxiety and depression (Ayyash-Abdo et al., 2016).
-Though the SDQ-A may seem like the ideal screening tool for emotional and behavioural difficulties among native UAE adolescents, its broad focus increases the risk of reducing sensitivity to clinical conditions.
+The self-report version of the Strengths and Difficulties Questionnaire (SDQ) for 11-through 17-year-olds has been used extensively across countries and with various samples to screen and identify emotional and behavioural difficulties among 11-to 17-year-olds (Woerner-et al, et al., 2004).
+It was found to be a valid and reliable\for-screening tool for mental health in young people for this age group (Kuhn et al., 2017) and \-It-is easy to complete\r and aAn Arabic translation of the measure\SDQ (SDQ-A) has also been validated across a few regions including in-Yemen (Alyahri & Goodman, 2006), Gaza (Thabet et al., 2000), and and Saudi Arabia and Oman (El-Keshky & Emam, 2015).
+Although the The total scores and the emotional difficulties subscale of the Arabie SDQ

+(Ayyash-Abdo et al., 2016).
+Though the SDQ-A may seem like the ideal screening tool er-for emotional and behavioural difficulties among native UAF adolescents, its broad focus increases the risk of reducing sensitivity to clinical conditions.